-The aim of this section is to review the current literature on on activity scheduling as well as transport and energy demand modeling.
+The aim of this section is to review the current literature on activity scheduling as well as transport and energy demand modeling.

-Activity-based models have been developed and extensively used over the past 50 years in transportation modeling (Chapin 1974; Hagerstrand 1970; Horni, Nagel, and Kay W Axhausen 2016; Roorda, Miller, and Nurul Habib 2008; Scherr et al. 2020).
-Also, activity-based models have been used in integrated land use-transport models (Miller et al. 2004; Waddell 2002), which can predict travel and activity patterns of all agents in the study area at high levels of spatial and temporal resolution, in a behaviorally realistic and policy sensitive manner.
-These integrated models present new opportunities for utilizing an activity-based approach in energy demand modeling (Keirstead, Jennings, and Sivakumar 2012) as there have been limited attempts to model electricity and heat demand using these approaches (Bustos-Turu et al. 2016).
-Extending such demand models to all energy resources is one of the most promising opportunities in the field of urban energy system modeling (Keirstead, Jennings, and Sivakumar 2012).
+Activity-based models have been developed and extensively used over the past 50 years in transportation modeling (Chapin, 1974, Hagerstrand, 1970, Horni et al., 2016, Roorda et al., 2008, Scherr et al., 2020).
+Also, activity-based models have been used in integrated land use-transport models (Miller et al., 2004, Waddell, 2002), which can predict travel and activity patterns of all agents in the study area at high levels of spatial and temporal resolution, in a behaviorally realistic and policy sensitive manner.
+These integrated models present new opportunities for utilizing an activity-based approach in energy demand modeling (Keirstead et al., 2012) as there have been limited attempts to model electricity and heat demand using these approaches (Bustos-Turu et al., 2016).
+Extending such demand models to all energy resources is one of the most promising opportunities in the field of urban energy system modeling (Keirstead et al., 2012).

-Moreover, occupants' behavior is a substantial source of uncertainty in buildings energy modeling as it can influence the energy consumption by as much as 100% for a given dwelling (Clevenger and Haymaker 2006; Emery and Kippenhan 2006; Masoso and Grobler 2010; Seryak and Kissock 2000; Yu et al. 2011; Palacios-García et al. 2018).
-Therefore, it is crucial to take into account the difference in individuals' daily behavior to avoid peaks in energy consumption at unrealistic point in time (Wang et al. 2018).
+Moreover, occupants' behavior is a substantial source of uncertainty in buildings energy modeling as it can influence the energy consumption by as much as 100% for a given dwelling (Clevenger and Haymaker, 2006, Emery and Kippenhan, 2006, Masoso and Grobler, 2010, Seryak and Kissock, 2000, Yu et al., 2011, Palacios-García et al., 2018).
+Therefore, it is crucial to take into account the difference in individuals' daily behavior to avoid peaks in energy consumption at unrealistic point in time (Wang et al., 2018).